protocol/research-grants/RFPs/DRAFT-rfp-013-cryptonet-network-grant.md

 ## RFP Details

 ### Application deadline
 **Rolling**: we will be reviewing applications in batches corresponding to calendar months.
-The call will close on **September 30, 2022**, or earlier if awarded.
+The call will close on **July 30, 2023**, or earlier if the allocated funding is exhausted.

 ### Recommended team